genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/button.rst

 Description
 ===========

-    The Genro button takes its basic structure from the Dojo button [#]_.
+    The Genro button takes its basic structure from the Dojo button: it is a Dojo widget used as a representation of an html button.

-    Button is a Dojo widget used as a representation of an html button.
-You may define its purpose through the "action" attribute (explained below), a javascript command executed by clicking on the button itself.
+    **Added Genro feature**: You may define its purpose through the *action* attribute (explained below), a javascript command executed by clicking on the button itself.

 .. _button_attributes: